ACEX35, Masters’ thesis direction, 2022/2023

 the contexts of the projects are often marginalized, stigmatized or socially deprived areas both locally and internationally.
 The development of these types of environments requires a spatial agency approach which operates beyond conventional professional borders and praxis.
 In some cases, the thesis may include multiple contexts or non-geographical contexts (such as social, cultural, historical, or economical).

-as methodological and pedagogical references, the following masters’ courses in architecture and urban design are presented as tightly connected to this thesis direction:
+as methodological and pedagogical references, the following masters’ courses in architecture and urban design are presented as tightly connected to this thesis direction (although it’s not compulsory to have attended these courses before, we strongly recommend you consider them as useful training for this thesis direction):

 • Design and Planning for Social Inclusion (design studio)